How do you view Alberta’s Old Buildings?

 “Discover Alberta Old Buildings paintings series with Augmented Reality.
 Interacting 20 pieces of artwork.”

 As a 1st generation immigrant who moved to Canada from Hong Kong in 2007.
-Alberta is not only my new homeland but also a new space for me to grow, explore and discover my painting skills – a new way for me to express my thought & emotions.
-In spite of the stunning majestic Rocky mountains and vast sky, I was intrigued by the various rustic style buildings to stand alone in harmony with the surrounding environment.
-Compared with Alberta my hometown Hong Kong’s hustle and bustle and more than 7,800 high-rises that soar above all.
+Alberta is not only my new homeland but also a new space for me to grow, explore, and discover my painting skills – a new way for me to express my thoughts & emotions.
+In spite of the stunning majestic Rocky Mountains and vast sky, I was intrigued by the various rustic-style buildings to stand alone in harmony with the surrounding environment.
+Compared with Alberta my hometown Hong Kong’s hustle and bustle and more than 7,800 high-rises soar above all.
 Alberta’s historical buildings are like still water, representing the peace and harmony that I am yearning for.

 Alberta Old buildings have been witness to the transformation of our society for more than a century, they are not only landmarks but also like a living record to capture Alberta culture, craftsmanship, architecture, and knowledge.
 This project turns Alberta Old buildings into modern impressionist paintings and creates a portal to connect the Past (Alberta Old buildings), Present (My paintings), and Future (you & public) that can emphasize the importance of protecting & preserving the beauty of Alberta heritage & arts.

-In 2023, I accommodated a technology Augmented Reality (AR) into my Alberta Old Building paintings, unveiling my creative process video clips by simply scanning my painting with the free downloadable app – Artivive.
+In spring 2023, Aeris accommodated a technology Augmented Reality (AR) into her 20 pieces of artwork (including paintings and sketches), ultimately unveiling her creative process video & research photos by simply scanning with the free downloadable app – Artivive.
 A new way to combine Art, heritage & technology to highlight the beauty of Alberta Old Buildings.